Business Advice

 What is RevPAR and why does it matter?
 RevPAR (Revenue Per Available Night) is calculated by multiplying ADR by occupancy rate.
 It's the most accurate measure of revenue performance because it accounts for both rate and occupancy simultaneously.

 How much does Airbnb charge property managers?
 As of October 27, 2025, Airbnb charges PMS-connected property managers a 15.5% host-only fee deducted from each payout.
-The previous 3% split-fee model is no longer available for PMS users.

 How much does Vrbo charge property managers?
 Vrbo charges PMS-connected property managers a 5% commission fee per booking.
 The 3% payment processing fee that applies to non-PMS hosts does not apply when using property management software.